jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

     (a) which is carried on other than for the purposes of profit or gain to any proprietor, member, or shareholder; and (b) which is, by the terms of its constitution, rules, or other document constituting or governing the activities of that society, association, or organisation, prohibited from making any distribution whether by way of money, property, or otherwise howsoever, to any such proprietor, member, or shareholder
   - **non-resident** means a person to the extent that the person is not resident in New Zealand
+  - **non-resident visitor** has the same meaning as in section YA 1 of the Income Tax Act 2007
   - **non-taxable use** , for goods or services, means use of the goods or services for making exempt supplies or other than for making taxable supplies
   - **notice** , for an item of information, means the form or manner in which the item is notified or communicated, as described in section 14C or 14D of the Tax Administration Act 1994, as appropriate
   - **notify** —